ryantobin77/0340_EMS_Mobile/Readme.md

 After expanding a specific hospital’s information, you have a couple of options to make contact with that hospital.
 You can click on the hospital’s phone number to open your device’s phone application and make a call to the hospital or you can click on the hospital’s address to open your device’s mapping application and navigate to the hospital.
 Additionally, you can call the Georgia Coordinating Center by selecting the phone icon in the top toolbar on the main page.

 ### Bug fixes made since last release

-- Multiple hospitals can no longer be expanded in Android

-- Search works when sort or filter are applied in iOS

-- Search bar remains visible when search is applied in iOS

-- Functionality of removing one filter when multiple are applied works in iOS
+- This is the first version of the software, so no bug fixes were needed

 ### Known Bugs and Defects

-- IOS application reuses cards which causes errors when expanding/pinning

-- Android application does not have a loading screen
+- The Android application does not have a loading screen to match the iOS application

-- IOS filter cards have variable sizes
+- Filter cards in iOS have variable sizes

-- Blue bar on bottom of screen unconstrained on some devices in iOS
+- The blue bar on the bottom of the screen which holds filter cards is unconstrained on some devices in iOS
 - Web scraper running locally - In order to deploy this app, a web hosting service would be required to continually run the python web scraper rather than hosting it on an individual's personal computer.
 However, our team lacked the web hosting resources necessary to do this and thus requires the web scraper to be run locally.
 This could, however, be easily fixed if funding for a web hosting service was obtained.
 In this case, the web scraper could simply be run as a cron job on a server.

 ## Install Guide